rokigeorg/encrypted-LoRa-Communication/README.md

 ## Usage
-The code should demostrate the usage of the LoRa Radio
+The code should demostrate a way of using the LoRa Radio Technology for sending data encrypted.
+Also it is a fast introduction to the LoRa Technology.

 ## Contributing
+You can help to improve the the code.
+If you test this code and find any mistakes or have suggestions to improve the code or the instrctions in the README feel free to do the following steps.
+Also you can send me an e-mail if you have any questions.

 1. Fork it!
+Click the
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`